-So for Australia we refer you back to the simple 3 step rhythm like we recommended for England here http://planetk2.com/blog/2015/07/always-on-the-brink/ Follow this and you’ll be ready for Trent Bridge this week like England were for Edgbaston last.
+So for Australia we refer you back to the simple 3 step routine like we recommended for England here.
+Follow this and you’ll be ready for Trent Bridge this week like England were for Edgbaston last.

 And what about for England, on the back of a win?
 What’s their recipe next?
-Well, funnily enough, we’d recommend they follow the same 3 step rhythm.
+Well, funnily enough, we’d recommend they follow the same 3 step routine for keeping momentum.

 1) Review and understand